terraform-google-modules/terraform-google-jenkins/README.md

 - roles/compute.admin
 - roles/iam.serviceAccountUser
 - roles/compute.networkAdmin

+`roles/compute.networkAdmin` is required on the host project if a shared VPC is used.

 ### Enable API's
 In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created: